 Given that the film is Colombian, have you been inspired by national guerrillas to make it?

 The inspiration from subversive groups was not exclusively Colombian.
-We study examples from different erratic conflicts around the world and throughout history.
+We studied and researched examples from different erratic conflicts around the world and throughout history.

 For example, the Rastafari rebel movement, the Russian invasion of Crimea or the conflicts in Syria and Vietnam.